james-card/coroutines/README.md

 * Provided a work-around for a bug in MSVC's 64-bit version of longjmp.

 # Example Usage
+Example of a simple set of routines in a round robin scheduler.
+This configuration will have each function update the passed in value twice before releasing the mutex that gates operation.

 ```C
 #include <stdio.h>
 #include <assert.h>